jlwalker977/Learn2Earn/README.md

 Learn2Earn: Using Crowd-funding to learn more about the stock market and grow your investments!

-!(learn2earn_ppt/Learn2Earn Title Page.png)

-contains the app Learn2Earn
+- contains the app Learn2Earn

 (Previous versions of the presentation of the app are included below)